-The educational experience at St. Rita is enhanced by the stewardship commitment of the families who share their time, talents and treasure with the school community.
-Taking part in the Family Stewardship Program is not intended to be a hardship!
-Each family is asked to commit to a number of Stewardship "Shares" for each school year.
-Volunteering opportuities will be listed, and volunteering hours reported, on the Connect1 app - please refer to instructions sent home about how to sign up for the app.
+The educational experience at St. Rita is enhanced by the stewardship commitment of the families who share their time, talents, and treasure with the school community.
+Taking part in the Family Stewardship Program is not intended to be a hardship.
+Each family is asked to commit to several Stewardship "Shares" for each school year.
+Volunteering opportunities will be listed, and volunteering hours reported, on the Parent Square app - please refer to instructions sent home about how to sign up for the app.